grafted-in/dev-onboarding/README.md

 To simplify development practices we try to all start out with an environment that is almost identical.
 You may customize your development environment as you become more comfortable with the tools and systems.

   1. You must be using [NixOS](https://nixos.org/) (a unique Linux distribution).
 If you're on another Linux distribution, let's discuss.
 If you want to set this up yourself (either as a virtual machine or on your host) then refer to `NIXOS-SETUP.md`.
-However, for most people, just start with a virtual machine (VM) and use Grafted-In's base pre-built image:
+However, for most people, just start with a virtual machine (VM) and use Grafted-In's base pre-built image.
       1. Install [VirtualBox](https://www.virtualbox.org/wiki/Downloads).
       2. Download the Grafted-In base NixOS virtual machine (this will be provided separately).
 Put the folder in a place that won't change.
       3. Tell VirtualBox about your machine by opening VirtualBox and selecting *Machine -> Add...* and finding your machine.